 Number seven is ESL Video.
 It allows you to easily create a quiz for just about any online video out there.
 Plus, it has a bunch of videos and quizzes that have already been posted.

-(The original number five isn’t working any longer)
+(The original numbers four, five and six arent’t working any longer)

 Lingual Net is number three and has a particularly wide range of videos along with quizzes.

 I particularly like the sites I’m ranking as number two and number one because they both allow teachers to create virtual classrooms so student work can be monitored.
 It works great with our Family Literacy Project.